The Basics of Gardening for the Patriot in You

 Cherry-picking herbs and young plants in these conditions may be difficult.
 Fortunately, there are other patriots out there who have already done it, and now they share their expertise to make your urban gardening experience easier.

-- Large Red Cherry Tomatoes - Rich in lycopene, which is great at fighting free radicals and improving heart health.
+- Large Red Cherry Tomato plants - Rich in lycopene, which is great at fighting free radicals and improving heart health.

 - Cayenne Red Long Peppers - It is good for a healthy metabolism, and it may also help with digestion and lower blood pressure.

 - Golden Wax Beans - A great source of fiber and vitamins and a low-calorie food at the same time.

 - Progress Number 9 Peas - High-yielding, fast-growing peas that provide you with a healthy dose of iron and antioxidants.

 - Little Finger Carrots - Highly-nutritious carrots that deliver a substantial amount of beta carotene, fiber, vitamin K1, potassium, and antioxidants.